XiaoTaoWang/Project-Euler/README.rst

 Inspiration
 ============
 I heard about Project Euler completely by accident.
-I was fascinated by the beauty features of amicable numbers, and there happened to be a related problem(`Problem 21 <https://projecteuler.net/problem=21>`_) distributed by Project Euler.
+I was fascinated by the beautiful features of amicable numbers(亲和数), and there happened to be a related problem(`Problem 21 <https://projecteuler.net/problem=21>`_) distributed by Project Euler.
 However, what I have learned is far beyond what I expected.
 A new world is open for me, a world of mathematics and algorithm, full of unknowns and miracles.
 It's so attractive that I can't stop myself exporing it.